 Financial resources: you don't have to go it alone

-If you don't live near a military installation, you can also access personal financial counseling services through Military OneSource or through your local Joint Family Support Assistance Program.
+If you don't live near a military installation, you can also access personal financial counseling services through Military OneSource.
 These counselors also understand the military environment and the special challenges you may face.
 To learn more about these financial counseling resources, contact Military OneSource at 800-342-9647.

 For emergency financial support, you can also reach out to military relief organizations.
 These private, nonprofit organizations help service members and their families with certain emergency financial needs in the form of interest-free loans or grants.
 Each service has its own relief organization and may assist with emergency expenses such as rent, utilities, vehicle repair, emergency travel and medical and dental expenses.
 To apply for assistance, contact your service's relief organization:

-Services provided through the personal financial management program on your installation, Military OneSource and the Joint Family Support Assistance Program are available at no cost.
+Services provided through the Personal Financial Management Program on your installation and Military OneSource are available at no cost.
 These counselors understand how your finances can be impacted by unexpected changes.
 And the military relief societies can provide you with some financial peace of mind during an otherwise uncertain time.
 Let these services and resources help you make sense of new financial challenges.